This is the story of Linda Kasabian, the Manson Family's getaway driver who would ultimately be the woman responsible for Charles Manson's downfall.

 Aftermath And Kasabian’s Later Life

 Linda Kasabian would never forgive herself.
-Years later, she still felt like she’d gotten off too easy, “I could never accept the fact that I was not punished for my involvement.”
+Years later, she still felt like she had gotten off too easy, “I could never accept the fact that I was not punished for my involvement.”

 Life, though, doled out its own punishments.
 Kasabian avoided being locked behind bars but after the case, which brought her every sexual proclivity to light, her marriage and relationships fell apart.
 She would have been alone if not for the Secret Service which hounded her every step for years to make sure she wasn’t just another killer waiting to pounce.